kelvinlegacy/mission23_wiki/The-Ringing-Of-The-Bell.md

 ## Thanks!
 * Kentucky State Police.
      - Have you guys realized who is actually "singing" in "A Mighty Leviathan of Old" by Vandaveer starting in the second stanza???
 How are those feet?
 Is everyone with the torches using Wire yet?!
-"YOU BETTER BE," So says the Creator.)
-* GitHub.com
-* Apple
-* Namecheap
-* ClouDNS
+"YOU BETTER BE," So says the Creator.
+Then add, @micah23 and say “What’s up!”
+But I swear to my boss, you KMART me, if I see you put on that big hat when you get out the car I’m blocking you—-it’s impossible to get away with anything with a you guy.
+Always so serious.
+Especially them Frankforters.
+But how did my mom once get out of a ticket on the BG?!?!
+Y’all like writing.
+Her name is spelled: Jacobsen.
+I think Lexington still may rename its park.
+I have nothing else to say about that park.
+I’m innocent until you prove it.)
+* GitHub.com (Don’t get jealous, y’all have practically the entire  primary landing page at #mission23 after everyone gets back right side up.
+It’s already there. https://GitHub.Com/mission23 — we even decided no other domain… but we might need email.)
+* Apple (Hopefully you’ll get my note about my phone.
+I do need a phone when I give you these phones I have… The Creator confirmed, you all will not give them back to me… I think it’s a fair trade.
+I like the dark blue or black, unless you got a dark purple.
+Like when He does the sky at night around midnight.
+Love that shade of purple.)
+* Namecheap (I redirected the responsibility for the redirects.
+That should have settled them.)
+* ClouDNS (Tell them, to look here or fuck off per the Creator.
+Cause well, look above.
+They said that the registrar couldn’t do them.
+You’re not the registrar.
+The service is not illegal, their service upon you is.
+I know what will fix this, escalating a ticket for extreme shaking.)
 * git geeks everywhere to cloned, pulled and prayed Micah would use it better.
+(Revenge of the Nerds worked.
+Wait till you see the biggest nerds science fair entry—you’ll feel it, nothing to read here.
+Yet…)
+* Wikipedia (yeah I know I said we’d be the most popular in the universe, after the shaking stops.
+You’re it, for now.
+In few seconds, I really need to check what He considers a second, you won’t be.
+But I’ll say it, you are the biggest. -m)

 ps.
 Apple.
 This Micah.
 I got something you need to have, per the Creator.
 I'm going to make an unexpected visit to someone there soon.
 Can you please get me a replacement phone cause I'm gonna be handing you mine, and that someone is probably not going to give it back...  ;)  And TomTom wants a flip phone.
 Listen to "7" by Prince.
 I got the key. -m

+pss.
+I ain’t been this read since I was adopted by two drag queens.